tarwn/lessthandot-hugo/blogs/content/posts/2009-02-23-learn-visual-studio-2010-now-by-watching.md

 **[Episode 12: Simplifying Your Code With C# 4.0][12]**

 We take a look at some features coming with C# 4.0 that will help you simplify your existing code (as well as making new code you write more simple).
-There&#8217;s already a plethora of C# 4.0 content you can find out there (including here on Channel 9 itself), so we will dive in specifically to how the combination of named and optional parameters will help you simplify your code.
+There's already a plethora of C# 4.0 content you can find out there (including here on Channel 9 itself), so we will dive in specifically to how the combination of named and optional parameters will help you simplify your code.

 **[Episode 13: No More Late Surprises][13]**